Ford Focus Electric: History

 Deliveries for fleet customers in the United States began in December 2011, and it was released to retail customers in May 2012 only in California, New York and New Jersey, in limited numbers, followed by the other 16 initial markets in the third quarter of 2012.
 The European release was initially slated for late 2012, but was rescheduled to start deliveries in August 2013.
 Unlike some smaller volume electric vehicles marketed only in California or other markets where mandated, the Focus Electric was sold in all 50 US states.

 Production of the Focus Electric ran throughout the cycle of the third generation standard internal combustion model in the US.
 Both concluded in May 2018.

 U.K. demonstration program

 The concept car unveiled at the 2009 Frankfurt Motor Show was developed to participate in the UK Government's "Ultra-Low Carbon Vehicles" demonstration initiative in early 2010.
-A consortium of Ford, Scottish and Southern Energy and University of Strathclyde will use a fleet of 15 Ford Focus BEVs and a charging infrastructure in and around the London Borough of Hillingdon from early 2010.
-This new BEV demonstration fleet is being developed partly with public funding from the UK Government's Technology Strategy Board (TSB) which promotes innovative industry-led projects that reduce CO2.
+A consortium of Ford, Scottish and Southern Energy and University of Strathclyde used a fleet of 15 Ford Focus BEVs and a charging infrastructure in and around the London Borough of Hillingdon from early 2010.
+This new BEV demonstration fleet was developed partly with public funding from the UK Government's Technology Strategy Board (TSB) which promoted innovative industry-led projects to reduce CO2.